Complete poker terminology: all poker terms

 Heads-up – it is a play with only two players in it.
 The tournament stage or a simple hand with two participants is also called a heads-up.

-Hijack – it is a position in front of cut-off.
+Hijack – it is a position in front of the cut-off.
 I.e. it is the second player to the right of the button.

-ICM (Independent Chip Model) – it is a model of the conditional conversion of the players’ stack from the chips to their monetary value (in the percentage from the common or remained prize pool).
+ICM (Independent Chip Model) – it is a model of the conditional conversion of the players’ stack from the chips to their monetary value (in the percentage from the common or remaining prize pool).

 Inside straight (Gutshot Straight) – it is a straight-draw with 4 outs.
-In the cases where the cards in the hand are like 6-7-9-T, they can be called as a gutshot straight, because only 1 card is necessary for making the combination (any of the four eights).
+In the cases where the cards in the hand are like 6-7-9-T, they can be called a gutshot straight, because only 1 card is necessary for making the combination (any of the four eights).

 Instant bet – it is a quick bet without hesitation.

 Isolate or isolation raise – it is a big bet against the bet of the other player (often a weak player) at the table.
-After this bet all the other players fold their cards, except the player who made the bet initially.
-Basically the goal of such action is to “isolate the player” and to stay together with a particular opponent in the hand and to force the other players to fold their cards.
+After this bet, all the other players fold their cards, except the player who made the bet initially.
+Basically, the goal of such action is to "isolate the player" and to stay together with a particular opponent in the hand and to force the other players to fold their cards.

 ITM (In The Money) – these are the prize places in the tournament.